Registered Nurse Career Information

 It's important to note that each state has its own board of nursing which regulates the official RN scope of practice, determining exactly what an RN is and is not permitted to do.
 So you may want to check out your state's board of nursing conventions in order to understand the rules that apply where you are planning to practice.

-LPN vs. RN: What's the Difference?
+LPN vs. RN: Understanding the Difference

 With so many designations in the nursing field, it can be tough to know one type of nurse from another or which nurses can do what.
 There are licensed practical nurses (called licensed vocational nurses in California and Texas), nursing assistants, nurse aides, nurse practitioners, registered nurses, and other nursing professionals who may all work in the same medical settings.

-- Has obtained a diploma, associate degree, or bachelor's degree in nursing
+- Has obtained a diploma, associate degree, or bachelor's degree

 - Has passed the National Council Licensure Examination for Registered Nurses (NCLEX-RN)

 - Can provide complex care to patients in an independent or collaborative capacity